SherlockGn/reg-hive-parser/readme.md

 Default: `false`

 If `true`, the parser will recursively parse subkeys.
+To efficiently parse large hive files, we recommend setting the `recurse` parameter to `false` in order to minimize latency.

 ##### simplify